gouvina/ml-python-predictor/README.md

  Parameters:
 1. `exploration`: an integer representing if evaluation should be done using the provided parameters or trying different combinations and choosing the best one
-    - Single evalution = 0
+    - Evaluate current model and params = 0
-    - Search exploration = 1
+    - Search best model and params = 1
+    - Search best params for model = 2
 2. `path`: path to a CSV file that contains the dataset.
 3. `class`: an integer representing the kind of model based on the strategy used
     - Base = 0